 - Easy and fast- Because babies eat so little, a lot of what you prepare can be frozen and popped out of the freezer as you need it.
 There are also little shortcuts you can learn to make baby foods with the same ingredients you use to make food for the rest of the family.

 - Controlled- You control exactly what goes in the food.
 If you want certain varieties of or blends of fruits and vegetables, or if you want to prepare organic baby foods, you can decide for yourself.
+As their skills develop you have much more control with the texture.
+Instead of 3 stages you can create an infinite amount of more complex stages.

 - Tastes more like real food! – This is a great reason.
 Although store bought baby food is healthy, fast and easy, it often is much blander than what you can prepare on your own.
 Introducing a wide flavor profile early may imprint those tastes so that babies are more used to those foods later on as toddlers and children.